Near Six Mile in Pickens County, South Carolina — The American South (South Atlantic)

 Erected 2014 by Piedmont Chapter, South Carolina Society, Daughters of the American Colonists.
 (Marker Number 39-17.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Keowee Town (approx. 2.2 miles away); Wm.
-Jennings Bryan Dorn Bridge (approx. 4˝ miles away); Henry Craig (approx. 4˝ miles away); Old Pickens Presbyterian Church (approx. 4.6 miles away); Old Pickens Church (approx. 4.6 miles away); Andrew Pickens (approx. 4.6 miles away); Six Mile Veterans Monument (approx. 5.2 miles away); Furman L. Smith Memorial Highway (approx. 5˝ miles away).
+Jennings Bryan Dorn Bridge (approx. 4˝ miles away); Henry Craig (approx. 4˝ miles away); Old Pickens Presbyterian Church (approx. 4.6 miles away); Old Pickens Church (approx. 4.6 miles away); Andrew Pickens (approx. 4.6 miles away); Six Mile Veterans Monument (approx. 5.1 miles away); Cherokee Path (approx. 5.1 miles away).
+Touch for a list and map of all markers in Six Mile.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 18, 2014, by Dianne Culbertson of Gray Court, South Carolina.
-This page has been viewed 443 times since then and 6 times this year.
+It was originally submitted on November 18, 2014, by Dianne Culbertson of Gray Court, South Carolina.
+This page has been viewed 591 times since then and 85 times this year.
 Photos: 1, 2, 3, 4. submitted on November 18, 2014, by Dianne Culbertson of Gray Court, South Carolina. • Bernard Fisher was the editor who published this page.